Health and Safety

 - All contractors and consultants are assessed by the Safety team to ensure they have the relevant memberships/accreditations, systems and processes and relevant qualifications.
 The contractor must submit an assessment form which asks for health and safety relevant information to their work, this will be assessed by the Safety Team.

-- The University has a high number of unique risks, therefore any contractor who wishes to work for the University must attend a half day in-house safety induction.
+- The University has a high number of unique risks, therefore any contractor who wishes to undertake work for the University must complete our online induction.
 This can be arranged via the Facilities Directorate Helpdesk.

-- When contractors have attended the induction, they must then obtain an induction card from Print and Copy Bureau
+- When contractors have completed the induction, they must then obtain an induction card from Print and Copy Bureau.

-- When working for the Facilities Directorate all contractors and consultants must comply with our health and safety requirements set out in the Safety Guidelines for Contractors [link?
+- When working for the Facilities Directorate all contractors and consultants must comply with our health and safety requirements set out in our document Building a Safe Environment.

 - Contractors will be subject to contractor monitoring from time to time to ensure they are complying with University Standards.